Electronic stability control: Legislation

 The NHTSA required all new passenger vehicles sold in the US to be equipped with ESC as of the 2012 model year, and estimated it will prevent 5,300–9,600 annual fatalities.
-A similar requirement has been proposed for new trucks and buses, but it has not yet been finalized.

 Concept and operation

 During normal driving, ESC continuously monitors steering and vehicle direction.
 It compares the driver's intended direction (determined by the measured steering wheel angle) to the vehicle's actual direction (determined through measured lateral acceleration, vehicle rotation, and individual road wheel speeds).